 But what’s really exciting about this true crime series is the way this region got its name – Murder Mountain – and the role that the marijuana trade played.

 This is a really great true crime documentary that covers not only murder, but also illegal drug trade, an outlaw lifestyle, and vigilante justice.
 Definitely add it to your Netflix queue!

 After the successful release of Making a Murderer, Netflix had really set the bar high.
 Yet somehow when they released The Keepers, they managed to meet, if not exceed, the new standard.

 The Keepers delves into a true crime unsolved mystery that has twists around each and every corner.

 The murder of Sister Catherine Cesnik sends shockwaves through her community, but the story just becomes more twisted and unbelievable as former students take the investigation into their own hands.

-The Keepers is definitely a must-watch true crime documentary that profiles not only an unsolved murder, but yet another case of an abusive priest whose crimes were buried and remain unanswered.
+The Keepers is definitely a must-watch unsolved crime documentary that profiles not only a murder, but yet another case of an abusive priest whose crimes were buried and remain unanswered.

 Welcome to Leith

 Welcome to Leith is a terrifying, intriguing, and disturbing true crime documentary that profiles a different kind of crime…one that almost sounds too crazy to be true.